 Before this trip I wouldn’t have thought it possible to spend 3 days on a maple themed vacation.
 And then I met so many people doing interesting things and I wanted to share all of them.
 I must warn you this is a long post.
 But I think everyone can find a few things in here that would be great for a weekend getaway.

 Pronounced al-mont, Almonte is a former mill town on the Canadian Mississippi river (not related to the American one).
-With a population of 5000 it’s the perfect escape from city life as it’s also known as the friendly town and is a great base to learn about maple syrup in Ontario.
+With a population of 5000 it’s the perfect escape from city life as it’s also known as the friendly town and is a great base to learn about maple syrup in Lanark County.

 It’s only 40 minutes from Ottawa so it’s a great overnight trip as the town has all the instagrammable charm you want from a small town visit.
 You can kayak the river, hike to the waterfall or stay in town to shop at the boutiques and visit the tea room.